V Factory

-V Factory was an American pop/R&B/urban boy band produced by late former pop artist Tommy Page.
+V Factory was an American pop/R&B/urban boy band produced by former pop artist Tommy Page.

 The members have yet to confirm what the "V" stands for.
 Wesley Quinn, in an interview with Popstar!
 Magazine, stated that "the V is a hidden meaning between the five of us."
-He also states that the meaning will come out like the FedEx box in the movie, Cast Away, which stars Tom Hanks.

 History

-Musical career

-On April 29, 2008, (in the US only) These Are The Days EP was released on iTunes, including "Round and Round", "She Bad" (featuring E-40), and the namesake, "These Are the Days", also available for purchase at any of their shows.
+On April 29, 2008, their EP These Are The Days was released on iTunes (in the US.
+It included the tracks "Round and Round", "She Bad" (featuring E-40), and "These Are the Days".
 On January 12, 2009, it was released in the UK and other countries.

-Bandemonium 2008

 V Factory performed at the Bandemonium Tour alongside Menudo, Mark and James, and NLT.
 The tour ran from May 1, 2008 to May 26, 2008.